geotim90/Nevini/docs/warframe.md

 ## Command: `sortie`

-Display the currently active sorties using data from warframestat.us.
+Displays the currently active sorties using data from warframestat.us.

 This command can be executed in a text channel or via direct message.